-Optimum feeding of breeding ewes during winter and early spring is critical to avoid metabolic disorders (eg. pregnancy toxaemia or milk fever) and to ensure good ewe performance and early lamb growth.
+Optimum feeding of breeding ewes during winter and early spring is critical to avoid metabolic disorders (e.g. pregnancy toxaemia or milk fever) and to ensure good ewe performance and early lamb growth.

 Ewes should hold their body condition during pregnancy (around CS 3).
-This means an overall increase in live weight of 8-10 kg to lambing, allowing for the weight of foetus and body fluids (see Fig. 3.3 and Appendix 1.7).
-For ewes mated in good condition (CS 3) maintenance feeding during winter at 1-2 cm pasture length, then increasing this from 4-6 weeks before lambing to 2-3 cm is the ideal.
+This means an overall increase in live weight of 8-10 kg to lambing, allowing for the weight of foetus and body fluids (see Appendix 1.7).
+For ewes mated in good condition (CS 3) maintenance feeding during winter at 1-2 cm pasture length, then increasing this from four to six weeks before lambing to 2-3 cm is the ideal.
 Exercise of ewes during late pregnancy helps muscle tone and ease of lambing.